 If you subscribe to an Internet Service Provider (ISP) like Comcast, Century Link, and others, your computers are probably assigned DNS servers automatically from your ISP.

 Although Cloudflare’s speed benefit might not be a significant factor compared to Google and other well-known DNS providers, a private and secure DNS service might appeal to privacy-conscious folks out there.

 If what Cloudflare is saying about the privacy benefits of its DNS systems is true, then you may want to take advantage of that.

 This brief tutorial shows students and new users how to configure an Ubuntu desktop to use Cloudflare’s fast and more secure DNS service.

-To configure the Ubuntu desktop with Cloudflare DNS service, continue with the steps below
+Continue with the steps below to configure the Ubuntu desktop with Cloudflare DNS service.

 How to open the Ubuntu network manager